flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-06-08-quick-quotes/index.md

 cards:
   - order: 0
     body: >-
-      > ‘I don’t think I have to prepare very much.
+      > "I don’t think I have to prepare very much.
 It’s about attitude.
-It’s about willingness to get things done.’
+It’s about willingness to get things done."

       President Trump ahead of next Tuesday's meeting with Kim Jong Un in